Project Overview

 A public-private partnership (P3) is a contractual agreement formed between a public agency and a private sector entity that allows for greater private sector participation in the delivery and financing of transportation projects, according to the Federal Highway Administration.

-Why is a private developer involved with I-77 Express?
+Why was a private developer involved with I-77 Express?

-Developing this project through a public-private partnership transfers the risk of future usage of the lanes to the private sector so that if the roadway underperforms, the public is protected.
-The public-private partnership model also takes full advantage of the innovation and efficiency of private enterprise to reduce the use of tax dollars.
-Furthermore, the public-private partnership model sets an incentive for customer service: the private developer will only be successful in the long term if the project provides a safe, reliable and valuable service to the community at a reasonable price.
+Developing this project through a public-private partnership transfered the risk of future usage of the lanes to the private sector so that if the roadway underperforms, the public is protected.
+The public-private partnership model also took full advantage of the innovation and efficiency of private enterprise to reduce the use of tax dollars.
+Furthermore, the public-private partnership model set an incentive for customer service: the private developer will only be successful in the long term if the project provides a safe, reliable and valuable service to the community at a reasonable price.

 Who owns I-77 and I-77 Express?